Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkbehaviour-synchronize.md

 Server-side:

-- `GameObject` with `NetworkObject` component is instantiated.
+- `GameObject` with NetworkObject component is instantiated.
-- The `NetworkObject` is spawned.
+- The NetworkObject is spawned.
   - For each associated `NetworkBehaviour` component, `NetworkBehaviour.OnNetworkSpawn` is invoked.
 - The `CreateObjectMessage` is generated.
-  - `NetworkObject` state is serialized.
+  - NetworkObject state is serialized.
   - `NetworkVariable` state is serialized.
   - `NetworkBehaviour.OnSynchronize` is invoked for each `NetworkBehaviour` component.
     - If this method isn't overridden then nothing is written to the serialization buffer.
-- The `CreateObjectMessage` is sent to all clients that are observers of the `NetworkObject`.
+- The `CreateObjectMessage` is sent to all clients that are observers of the NetworkObject.

 Client-side:
 - The `CreateObjectMessage` is received.
-  - `GameObject` with `NetworkObject` component is instantiated.
+  - `GameObject` with NetworkObject component is instantiated.
   - `NetworkVariable` state is deserialized and applied.
   - `NetworkBehaviour.OnSynchronize` is invoked for each `NetworkBehaviour` component.
     - If this method isn't overridden then nothing is read from the serialization buffer.
-- The `NetworkObject` is spawned.
+- The NetworkObject is spawned.
   - For each associated `NetworkBehaviour` component, `NetworkBehaviour.OnNetworkSpawn` is invoked.

 #### Order of operations during full (late-join) client synchronization